 What is a registered agent?

-A registered agent is a person or business designated to receive service of process and other official documents by mail or in-person on behalf of a company.
 Depending on the state, a registered agent may also be called a statutory agent or resident agent.
 While the name differs, the role remains the same.

 Each state requires that LLCs appoint a registered agent when filing business formation documents known as Articles of Organization (or Articles of Incorporation).
 And registered agent information must be updated each year when you submit your annual report.

 Is a registered agent the same as the owner?

 In short, no. But it can be the same person.